 This exists with the US, China and India.
 Bilateral meetings with US FDA allow strategic exchange on major regulatory development and steer the close cooperation between EC/EMA and the FDA.
 Activities with China (Consultation and Cooperation Mechanism) and India (Cooperation agreement) fall under larger EU frameworks.
 Regulatory dialogues with India and China take the form of annual meetings chaired at Director level.

-Usually agreed between the non-EU Member State in question and DG SANTE/EMA, these facilitate the exchange of confidential information between regulators.
+Usually agreed between the non-EU Countries and certain international organization in question and DG SANTE/EMA, these facilitate the exchange of confidential information between regulators.
 These frameworks enable regulatory cooperation and exchange of information e.g. on draft guidance, legislation and non-public information, pharmacovigilance and inspection information.
-Confidentiality arrangements are currently in place with regulatory authorities in Australia, Canada, Japan, Switzerland, the US, and with WHO.
+Confidentiality arrangements are currently in place with regulatory authorities in Australia, Brazil, Canada, Japan, Switzerland, the US, WHO and EDQM.

 Mutual recognition agreements (MRAs) on good manufacturing practice (GMP) allow EU authorities to rely on GMP inspections performed by other regulators, the waiving of re-testing of products imported into the EU, and information sharing on inspections and quality defects of products.
 The EU has MRAs in place with Australia, Canada, Japan, New Zealand, Switzerland and US, and a similar agreement with Israel (ACAA: agreement on conformity assessment and acceptance of industrial products).